Miguel Tabuena: Professional career

 Tabuena has played on the Asian Tour since 2011.
 He picked up his first win at the 2015 Philippine Open.
 In 2016 he was joint runner-up in the Maybank Championship Malaysia, an event co-sanctioned with the European Tour.
-His second Asian Tour win came at the 2018 Queen's Cup hosted by Jaidee Foundation.
+His second Asian Tour win came at the 2018 Queen's Cup.
 Tabuena also plays on the Philippine Golf Tour, where he has 15 wins.

+Tabuena won the Philippines tournament of the 2025 International Series season.

+Tabuena joined 4Aces GC of LIV Golf for the 2026 season.

 Awards

 In 2016, Tabuena was recognized as the Sportsman of the Year of the Philippine Sportswriters Association, sharing the award with Filipino boxing champions Donnie Nietes and Nonito Donaire.

+Personal life

+Tabuena is married to Sandra with whom he have a daughter.